everythingville/everythingville.github.io/planning.md

 ## Town Hall
 - Dropdown for features shouldn't have anything selected by default, display div content should ask user to select option before continuing
-- URL params for btns

 ## Post Office
-- URL params for btns
 - Save letters using localStorage
 - Open and edit past letters
 - Export letters in rich text